 We expect to derive a significant portion of our revenue from the renewal of existing customer contracts and sales of additional technology and services to existing customers.
 As part of our growth strategy, for instance, we have recently focused on expanding our Solution among current customers.
 As a result, selling additional technology and services is critical to our future business, revenue growth, and results of operations.
 Factors that may affect our ability to sell additional technology and services include, but are not limited to, the following:

-- the price, performance, and functionality of our Solution; - the availability, price, performance, and functionality of competing solutions; - our ability to develop and sell complementary technology and services; - the stability, performance, and security of our hosting infrastructure and hosting services; - our ability to continuously deliver measurable improvements; - health systems' demand for professional services to augment their internal data analytics function; - changes in healthcare laws, regulations, or trends; - · the business environment of our customers and, in particular, headcount reductions by our customers; and - the impact of any natural disasters or public health emergencies, such as the COVID-19 pandemic.
+- the price, performance, and functionality of our Solution; - · the availability, price, performance, and functionality of competing solutions; - our ability to develop and sell complementary technology and services; - the stability, performance, and security of our hosting infrastructure and hosting services; - our ability to continuously deliver measurable improvements;

+- health systems' demand for professional services to augment their internal data analytics function; - changes in healthcare laws, regulations, or trends; - · the business environment of our customers and, in particular, headcount reductions by our customers; and - the impact of any natural disasters or public health emergencies, such as the COVID-19 pandemic and the impact of the recently high inflationary environment upon our customers.